bockbilbo/server-package-updates-to-mattemost/README.md

-# Server package updates/installs sent as Slack or Mattermost Notifications
+# Server package updates/installs sent as Mattermost Notifications

-Cron-able Bash Script to identify new [ yum | apt-get ] updates and installations on a server and send them as a notification to Slack or Mattermost.
+Cron-able Bash Script to identify new [ yum | apt-get ] updates and installations on a server and send them as a notification to Mattermost.

 I created this to better track when package updates had been automatically installed on a server, with a view to spotting when a service or server needs restarting to make use of security updates etc.